MarcelPa/pia-docker/README.md

 }
 ```

 This should do the trick, use `docker-compose up -d` as usual to start HTTPS-enabled pia!
+An example using self-signed certificates can be found [here](https://github.com/MarcelPa/pia-docker) for testing purposes.
+Caveat: you need to access both - the frontend and the backend - and accept the unsecure self-signed certificate before being able to modify the settings (i.e. set the URL to https://localhost:3000 in the frontend).